1 Samuel 30

 The enemy came against David's company - they wanted to destroy them, to steal everything, to wipe them out.
 And God delivered them.
 The victory itself is God's.
 The spoil is God's.
 Therefore, it belongs to the whole community.

-25And so it was from that day forward, that he made it a statute and an ordinance for Israel unto this day.
+25And it was so from that day forward, that he made it a statute and an ordinance for Israel unto this day.

-26(David sent of the spoil to the elders of Judah, his friends, saying, Behold a present for you of the spoil of the enemies of the Lord;) 27To them which were in Bethel, and to them which were in south Ramoth, and to them which were in Jattir, 28And to them which were in Aroer, and to them which were in Siphmoth, and to them which were in Eshtemoa, 29And to them which were in Rachal, and to them which were in the cities of the Jerahmeelites, and to them which were in the cities of the Kenites, 30And to them which were in Hormah, and to them which were in Cormorant, and to them which were in Athach, 31And to them which were in Hebron, and to all the places where David himself and his men were wont to haunt.
+29And to them which were in Rachal, and to them which were in the cities of the Jerahmeelites, and to them which were in the cities of the Kenites, 30And to them which were in Hormah, and to them which were in Chorashan, and to them which were in Athach, 31And to them which were in Hebron, and to all the places where David himself and his men were wont to haunt.

 The generosity does not stop at the camp.
 David parcels the plunder out across a dozen towns of Judah - the very places that hid him while Saul hunted him.
 A lesser man would bank a windfall like this to buy soldiers.
 David spends it on gratitude, repaying old kindness and binding a scattered people to him with gifts instead of fear.
 Hebron, last on the list, will be the town that crowns him next.
 He is building a throne out of generosity.